"Snowball truce" brings brief joy to war-weary Damascus

 A rare snowfall that covered Damascus in white on Wednesday sparked an overnight outbreak of playfulness among Syrians, who momentarily ignored their bloody civil war and forgot their affiliations as dissidents, loyalists and even soldiers.

-"It was the first time in a long time that I remember talking to our neighbours who are pro-opposition."
+"It was the first time in a long time that I remember talking to our neighbors who are pro-opposition."

 Gloom has gripped Damascus for months, as the 21-month-old revolt against President Bashar al-Assad edges closer to the capital, with gunfire and shelling echoing from its outskirts.

-A winter storm ravaged Syria and its neighbours this week, flooding and freezing towns across the region.
+A winter storm ravaged Syria and its neighbors this week, flooding and freezing towns across the region.
 But residents in the capital said the snow briefly swept away their misery.

 "We felt a smile that has been missing from our faces for almost two years and we were all just Syrians," said Amin, a resident of central Damascus, speaking on the internet.